Project dates

 is a born and raised Calgary artist who has created art with the NaAC for seventeen years.
 As a multidisciplinary artist, Andre enjoys trying anything and everything the NaAC has to offer.
 The NaAC community is very important to him, and he enjoys making art alongside his fellow friends and artists.
 Outside of art, Andre enjoys bowling and volunteering for Habitat for Humanity.
 Andre is very keen to learn about other cultures and joined the NaAC’s Korea Art Exchange project in 2021.
 He has exhibited his artworks in Seoul, Korea (2021), and more recently, with ArtsPlace in Canmore, Alberta (2024), Open Spaces with Calgary Public Art (2024), Contemporary Calgary (2024), and the Heritage Park Festival of Quilts (2023 and 2024).
 Andre finds much of his inspiration through cultural learning and meeting new people, and he often acts as the welcoming ambassador for the Ways of Knowing cohort.

-Salkeld joined the Ways of Knowing artist cohort because she recognized a gap in her education about local Indigenous culture.
+is an artist from Calgary, Alberta.
+Kacy joined the Ways of Knowing artist cohort because she recognized a gap in her education about local Indigenous culture.
 She is very passionate about sharing her learnings with her community in ways that also make them feel connected to the reconciliation process.
 Kacy enjoys learning as a group and from many different types of people.
-She has explored digital animation with artist Cindy Baker (2021), was commissioned to make public works by ATB in Calgary (2021-22), and her work has been included in several group shows including “Limitless Realities” at ATB Stephen Ave Gallery in Calgary (2020).
+Kacy’s practice includes painting, fibre, and collage.
+She has been commissioned to make public works by ATB in Calgary (2021-2022) and her work has been included in several group shows including “New Work New Ways” at the GRAND (2023), and “Hey You, Land!” at the Leighton Art Centre (2023).

 ~